swadha27/swadha27/README.md

 - 🌱 I’m currently learning Python & Javascript.
 - 💬 Ask me about Python Development and Data Analysis.
 - 📫 How to reach me: Check my socials below.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I once participated in a competitive burger-eating contest and managed to devour 11 burgers in under 10 minutes! 🍔
+- ⚡ Fun fact: Data Analyst by day, sushi connoisseur by night — always on a quest for the perfect roll (and clean code).

 ### Tech stack